saan800/saansoft-correlationid/src/SaanSoft.CorrelationId.Web/README.md

 With this system, your client's requests are collected under one value for easier tracking and troubleshooting.

-Use `WebCorrelationIdMiddleware` to extract the `CorrelationId` from HTTP context and/or headers, and set the `ICorrelationIdProvider` to use that value.
+Use `WebCorrelationIdMiddleware` to extract the `CorrelationId` from HTTP context and/or headers, and:
+* set the `ICorrelationIdProvider` to use that value
+* optionally set a response header with the `CorrelationId` (enabled by default)
+* optionally add the `CorrelationId` to `ILogger.BeginScope` so all structured logs have the `CorrelationId` on them (enabled by default)

-Use `WebCorrelationIdOptions` to configure how the `CorrelationId` is extracted from the HTTP request.
+Use `WebCorrelationIdOptions.Evaluators` to configure how the `CorrelationId` is extracted from the HTTP request.
 The first valid match is used.

-- `HttpContext.TraceIdentifier`: The default ASP.NET Core trace identifier
-- `traceparent`: From the [W3C Tract Context](https://www.w3.org/TR/trace-context-2/#traceparent-header) spec.
-Extract the `trace-id` value for use as the `CorrelationId`
-- The value of other header names (eg `x-correlation-id`)
+If no match is found, `WebCorrelationIdMiddleware` will generate a random string instead.

 ## Use in your Api or Website